 Hello!
 Just like you, I Make Records...

-Cumulatively, I've been involved in hundreds of recording projects – as an engineer, producer, mastering engineer or performer – and have learned a thing or two from each of those projects.
+Cumulatively, I've been involved in hundreds (nearing a thousand) of recording projects as a recording engineer, producer, mastering engineer, performer, editor, or just plain consultant… and I’ve certainly learned a thing or two from each of those projects.
 Experience includes:

-• recording/mixing/producing music (and dialog) in many genres, in many different studios/scenarios.
+• recording/mixing/producing music (and some dialog) in many genres, in many different studios/scenarios.

 • teaching recording concepts and fundamentals as a professor/instructor at the college level.

-• certified Pro Tools Instructor (one of less than 30 in California), but also work in analog.
+• certified Pro Tools Instructor, but also work in analog.

 In the past I've toured hard and extensively – mostly in a van playing small venues – while recording (as an artist) in commercial and home studios.
 Perhaps like many, initially the commercial studio seemed less attractive and counter-creative than the comforts and freedoms of a home or project studio.
 Though many early recordings were done in home/bedroom studios, my first commercial studio experience as an engineer was at John Baccigaluppi's legendary (but now closed), Hangar Studios in my then hometown of Sacramento, CA. In addition to being the publisher of Tape Op Magazine, John is also a great friend and mentor.
 Checkout his studio - the Panoramic House (Marin County).

-Recently relocated, I am now freelancing in the Bay Area and am a resident house engineer at Sharkbite Studios in Oakland, actively on the lookout for passionate recording projects to immerse myself in!
+Since relocating to the Bay Area, I am now freelancing, mixing remotely, and am a resident house engineer at Sharkbite Studios in Oakland.
+I’m actively on the lookout for passionate recording projects to immerse myself in, whatever that role might entail.